 To date, the energy saving opportunities we have identified have saved our clients an average of £7,242 each year.
 The greatest amount we’ve save is almost three times that.

-Add to that the fact that our support in reducing your carbon footprint is free, and that we’ll provide matched grant funding of £8,000 to make energy efficient changes to your business, and it’s easy to save money through MaCaW.
+Add to that the fact that our support in reducing your carbon footprint is free, and that we’ll provide matched grant funding of £8,000 (£15,000 as of November 2019) to make energy efficient changes to your business, and it’s easy to save money through MaCaW.

 Those are savings that could make your next tender more competitive.

 It’s a certain type of business that reports on its emissions before the law tells it to.
 It suggests a certain set of values.
 A certain diligence.
 A certain level of detail and organisation.

 Your improvement actions don’t need to be complete to make an impact – just reporting on your existing carbon footprint will be enough – but if you don’t know what it is, you could be missing out.